What is Cleaning in Place or CIP Cycle? Light on Automation Prospect

 - PW or WFI is filled to the set point.

-- Recirculation is done from the same path that was employed during the caustic wash to ensure remaining residue traces removed along with the caustic solution.
+- Recirculation is done from the same path that was employed during the caustic wash to ensure remaining residue traces were removed along with the caustic solution.

 - After recirculation, the system is drained completely.

-- Upon complete draining, process grade air is flushed through the system to ensure no moisture remains inside the surface of the piping and equipment.
+- Upon complete draining, process-grade air is flushed through the system to ensure no moisture remains inside the surface of the piping and equipment.

 - The system then depressurizes and gets ready for the next step.